openstack-archive/tripleo-specs/specs/kilo/cinder_ha.rst

   data over the network.
 Ceph allows for the OSD service to differentiate between a public network and a cluster network for this purpose.
-This spec is not going to introduce support for usage of a dedicated cluster network but we we want to have a follow-up spec to implement support for that later.
+This spec is not going to introduce support for usage of a dedicated cluster network but we want to have a follow-up spec to implement support for that later.

 Developer Impact
 ----------------